On the Bombieri-Lang Conjecture over finitely generated fields

-\begin{definition*} A variety $X$ over $k$ is \emph{mordellic} if $X(k')$ is finite for every finitely generated extension $k$, and it is \emph{pseudo mordellic} if it has a non-empty open subset which is mordellic.
+Fields are tacitly assumed to be of characteristic $0$.
+For ease of reading, we will always use the letter $k$ for the base field, $h$ for \emph{finite} extensions of $k$ and $K$ for \emph{finitely generated} extensions of $k$.
+By convention, a possibly singular, non-proper variety is of general type if it is birational to a smooth, proper variety of general type.

-A variety $X$ over $k$ is \emph{geometrically mordellic}, or \emph{GeM}, if every subvariety of $X_{\bar{k}}$ is of general type, and it is \emph{pseudo GeM} if it has a non-empty open subset which is GeM. \end{definition*}
+\begin{definition*} A variety $X$ over $k$ is \emph{mordellic} if $X(K)$ is finite for every finitely generated extension $K$ of $k$.
+We stress that $X(K)$ is required to be finite for all finitely generated extensions $K$ of $k$, not only finite ones.
+A variety is \emph{pseudo-mordellic} if it has a non-empty open subset which is mordellic.

-In order to organize Lang's program, let us give names to some statements.
-The list is taken from \cite{av96}.
-Fields are of characteristic $0$, but not necessarily finitely generated over $\Q$.
+A variety $X$ over $k$ is \emph{geometrically mordellic}, or \emph{GeM}, if every subvariety of $X_{\bar{k}}$ is of general type, and it is \emph{pseudo-GeM} if it has a non-empty open subset which is GeM. \end{definition*}